Social Security Benefits

 Some individuals may receive SSDI and SSI if their income and resources are limited.

-I have a disability, am I eligible for Social Security Disability Insurance (SSDI) benefits or Supplemental Security Income (SSI) benefits?
+I have a disability, how do I know if I am eligible for Social Security Disability Insurance benefits (SSDI) or Supplemental Security Income (SSI) benefits?

 The Social Security Administration (SSA) encourages people to apply directly online or to make an appointment to file by phone as soon as the person becomes disabled.

-A person who has a severe physical or mental disability that has lasted, or is expected to last, for at least one year or more or result in death may apply if they also are limited in their ability to work and earn countable income of more than $1,550 a month or more than $2,590 if blind.
+A person who has a severe physical or mental disability that has lasted, or is expected to last, for at least one year or more or result in death may apply if they also are limited in their ability to work.
+If a person is able to work and their monthly earnings are more than $1,620 a month or more than $2,790 (if blind) the person is not eligible for SSDI or SSI.
 Unlike some organizations or government programs, SSA does not pay benefits for partial disability or for short term disability of less than 12 months.

-The first, Social Security Disability Insurance Benefits (SSDI) paid to: (1) adults (called wage earners) who are ages 18 up to full retirement age (ranges from 65-67) and have worked long enough and recently enough and paid Social Security taxes; and (2) to a wage earner’s eligible dependent children (called Childhood Disability Benefits (CDB)) age 18 and over whose disability began before age 22; or to (3) a surviving disabled widow/widower (DWB) who is ages 50-60 and meets certain technical rules of eligibility.
+• Social Security Disability Insurance Benefits (SSDI) can pay adults (called wage earners) who are ages 18 up to their full retirement age, 67) If, they have worked long enough and recently enough and paid Social Security income taxes.
+If approved, the wage earner’s eligible dependent children can be paid a benefit called Childhood Disability Benefits (CDB) if the child is over age 18 when that adult child’s disability began before age 22.
+Benefits may also be paid to various dependents or to a surviving disabled widow/widower (DWB) who is between the age of 50-60 and meets certain technical rules of eligibility.

-The second program, Supplemental Security Income (SSI) Benefits are paid to children and adults who have limited income and limited resources.
-The parent’s income and resources (savings) are considered for children under age 18.
-After age 18 the parent’s income and resources (savings) are no longer considered.
+• Supplemental Security Income (SSI) Benefits are paid to children and adults who have limited income and limited resources.
+If a child is under age 18, the parent’s income and resources (savings) are counted to determine eligibility After age 18 the parent’s income and resources (savings) are no longer considered.

-• If the SSI applicant has more than $2,000 in countable resources, they may want to consider opening an ABLE account for depositing cash resources.
+• If an SSI applicant has more than $2,000 or $3,000 for a couple, in countable resources, they may want to consider opening an ABLE account for saving cash.
 ABLE savings up to $100,000 are not counted as a resource for SSI.

 If you have questions about which benefit you may qualify for, you may want to telephone SSA before filing or starting the process at (800) 772-1213.

-I have a disability, how do I apply for Social Security Disability Insurance benefits (SSDI) or Supplemental Security Income (SSI) benefits?
+I have a disability, how do I apply for Social Security Disability Insurance benefits (SSDI) and/or Supplemental Security Income (SSI) benefits?

 There are several ways that you can apply for benefits or start the process: